vmware-archive/pop/doc/source/topics/pop.rst

 This is accomplished using the `Hub`.
-The hub in POP allows for clean, globally accessible memory to be accessed in a safe, namespaced way, while still honoring valuable OOP concepts of encapsulation, without overencapsulating data that is so often useful in the broader application.
+The hub in POP allows for clean, globally accessible memory to be accessed in a safe, namespaced way, while still honoring valuable OOP concepts of encapsulation, without over encapsulating data that is so often useful in the broader application.
 This namespaced approach to development makes data sharing between coroutines safe, easy and reliable.